Romy London

 🍵 Serving Tips

-Serve your latte in your favorite mug, sprinkle with a little extra matcha green tea powder and enjoy hot.
+Serve in your favorite mug, sprinkle with extra matcha powder, and enjoy hot for that authentic Starbucks vibe

 A glass mug filled with matcha latte made in the style of the Starbucks Matcha Latte recipe.